burtonmsp/bmsp-m3/README.md

 This is a simple plugin that uses material components to generate a colour scheme from a primary colour and shows the palette in the plugin settings page.

+The primary colour, button radius and generated css are saved in the wp_options table.

 In addition, for ease of coding, we implemented a click-to-copy of the color swatch in rgb format, and of the variable name so they can be quickly copied and pasted.
 On top of that, we've added a checkbox to wrap the variable name with var().

 In M3 design the button corners are rounded, but we've added a button radius also.